Patient navigators offer unparalleled support that can improve patient experience & outcomes

 “The basic tenet of patient navigation is: Healthcare with a known diagnosis that needs follow-up or treatment is hard to navigate yourself,” Dr. Ott says.
 “What navigation does is take out all of the unknowns, giving the patient assurance that they’ve been going through things in a timely manner and have taken all the appropriate steps to have the optimal outcome for their given diagnosis.”

 Navigators work in multiple complex services lines and commonly assist patients in oncology, cardiovascular, spine, geriatric and perinatal care.
-In addition to easing the burden for patients and family caregivers, navigators can also help influence patient outcomes, especially in at-risk communities, says Crystal Dugger, MBA, RN, Vice President of Clinical Services at HealthTrust.
+In addition to easing the burden for patients and family caregivers, navigators can also help influence patient outcomes, especially in at-risk communities, says Crystal Dugger, MBA, RN, former Vice President of Clinical Services at HealthTrust.

 “As value-based care models continue to grow, having patient navigators is one of the most effective ways to truly ensure patients are getting the right care at the right time and at the right place,” Dugger explains.